BorahLabs/cors-proxy/README.md

 - Compass: An agent-driven tool to help manage companies more efficiently
 - [Prompt Token Counter](https://prompttokencounter.com/): Simple tool to count tokens in prompts
 - [Sabor en la Oficina](https://saborenlaoficina.es/): Website + catering management platform
+- [Prompt Token Counter](https://www.prompttokencounter.com/): Simple free tool to count tokens in prompts
+- [PDF to Markdown](https://pdftomarkdown.app/): Simple free tool to convert PDF files into Markdown format

+We like to use Laravel for most of our projects and we love to tackle big, complicated problems.
+Feel free to reach out and we can have a virtual coffee!

 We like to use Laravel for most of our projects and we love to tackle big, complicated problems.
 Feel free to reach out and we can have a virtual coffee!